Imaging Core Facility at the Biozentrum

 Area of responsibility:

 The IMCF is NOT responsible for microscopes of Biozentrum research groups.
 IMCF staff are available to advise Biozentrum scientists on the selection of new systems.
-Maintenance, repairs, alignments, cleaning or introductions to group microscopes will NOT be carried out by the IMCF.
+Maintenance, setup, upgrades, repairs, alignments, cleaning or introductions to group microscopes will NOT be carried out by the IMCF.

 To coordinate the Imaging Core Facility activities at the Biozentrum a steering committee has been established in 2011.
 The steering committee is composed of five group leaders from different focal areas of the Biozentrum that are heavily involved in microscopy, and representatives from Research IT and from the Biozentrum coordination office.